-While insomnia is never fun, it’s only temporary and should go away once your body and mind have had some time to adjust and learn how to deal with the extra energy that comes from burning fat.
+While insomnia is never fun, it’s only temporary.
+It should go away once your body and mind have had some time to adjust and learn how to deal with the extra energy that comes from burning fat.

 Some things that can help fight insomnia is to make sure you’re well-hydrated and have plenty of electrolytes.
 It can also help to limit screen time before bed.

-Since you’re making a pretty big change to your diet, your GI tract will need time to adapt to the different foods you’re consuming as well as the different amount of macronutrients your taking in.
+Since you’re making a change to your diet, your GI tract will need time to adapt to the different foods you’re consuming and macronutrients your taking in.

 Depending on how drastic of a change your diet has become, this could result in temporary diarrhea or constipation.
 You can expect this to go away after only a week or two, and eating more fiber-rich foods like green veggies can help.

 With ketosis also comes the unpleasant side effect of mouth dryness and acetone breath (AKA keto breath).
 This is also very temporary and should only last a few days, so don’t be discouraged!

 If bad breath has you feeling too self-conscious, try brushing your teeth more often and stock up on breath fresheners!